AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Accelerations

-**:warning: If you have not yet tuned input shaper, consider reducing these accelerations to 5000 and below.** You may get skipping otherwise (or just very violent toolhead movements).
+## :warning: You will likely need to change the accelerations for your printer.

 ![](Images/AccelControls.png)

+## If you are using input shaper:

+Set all of the **non-travel** accelerations to the max recommended acceleration for your shaper type or below (from the upper right area of your ADXL graph).

+**Travels can exceed the max recommended value**, however.
+See [:page_facing_up:here](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/determining_max_speeds_accels.md) to determine your max travel accels.
+Or you can play it on the safe side and just use the same max accel.

+The max recommended acceleration from input shaper tuning is actually the point where **excessive rounding/smoothing may occur, NOT your absolute maximum movement acceleration.**
+## If you are NOT using input shaper:

+You will need to reduce these accelerations.

+You may get skipping otherwise (or just very violent toolhead movements).
+For CoreXY, maybe around 4-5k max.
 # Cooling

 This profile uses **static fan speeds**.
 The community has found that varying fan speeds, particularly with high-shrinkage materials, can cause layer inconsistencies.